How breast cancer in women is diagnosed

 For a few days after the biopsy, your breast may feel sore and bruised.
 Taking painkillers will help with this and any bruising will go away in a couple of weeks.

 Needle (core) biopsy

-The doctor uses a needle to take a small piece of tissue from the lump or abnormal area.
-First, they will inject some local anaesthetic into the area to numb it.
+This is the most common type of biopsy.
+It’s a quick test where the doctor uses a needle to take small pieces of tissue from the lump or abnormal area.
+Before taking the biopsy, they inject some local anaesthetic into the area to numb it.
 You may feel a little pain or a sensation of pressure for a short time during the biopsy.
-Several biopsies can be taken at the same time.

 Vacuum-assisted biopsy (VAB)